-Guidance and Toolkits to help registrants remain Code compliant across a number of professional activities.
+Guidance and toolkits help registrants remain GCC Code-compliant in their professional activities.

-GCC Guidance documents provide the registrant with GCC Code-based policy and best practice on a variety of subject areas.
+GCC Guidance provides registrants with GCC Code-based policy and best practices in various subject areas.

-GCC Toolkits are 'how-to' guides which, although Code compliant, aim to provide more top-line and helpful advice and guidance on a particular subject.
+GCC Toolkits are 'how-to' guides that provide top-line helpful advice and guidance on a particular subject.

-Joint Statements are developed in conjunction with other health and social care regulators and cover multi-discipline subjects.
+Joint Statements are developed with other health and social care regulators and cover multi-discipline subjects.